 - Holotropic Breathwork: Allows you to achieve a relaxed, sort of “spiritual high.”

-- NuCalm: Such a great device for many people for regulating HRV! (use code BEN500 for $500 off the performance package).
+- NuCalm: Such a great device for many people for regulating HRV! (discount applied at checkout, 65% off first month of monthly subscription).

 - Apollo Neuroscience: This sends a signal to the nervous system through vibratory patterns.
 It sends a signal of gentleness and safety, resulting in enhance vagal tone – click here for Ben's Apollo Neuroscience podcast with Dr. David Rabin.
 (15% automatically applied at checkout when you get the Apollo here).